UWrc/UWrc.github.io/docs/hyak101/basics/software.md

 :::

-Tool and software are the responsibility of each individual researcher; this is important for you to ensure your own computational reproducibility.
+Tools and software are the responsibility of each individual researcher; this is important for you to ensure your own computational reproducibility.
 Our [**Tools & Software**](https://hyak.uw.edu/docs/tools/software) give examples for using several common tools, so here I will review the software that is necessary for your understanding of this tutorial.

 :::note Relevant Vocabulary